 An increase in triglycerides can lead to higher cardiovascular risks and metabolic disorders like obesity and type 2 diabetes.

-But when you’re on a keto diet, you’ll be replacing triglyceride-raising carbs with good fats that actually boost HDL and increase LDL particle size, which will help your body balance cholesterol naturally again.
+When you’re on a keto diet, you’ll be replacing triglyceride-raising carbs with healthy, omega-3 and omega-6 fats that boost HDL and increase LDL particle size, which will help your body balance cholesterol naturally again.

-Research continues to show that a ketogenic diet specifically[*]:
+Research continues to show that a low-carb diet specifically[*]: